Dead Space: Extraction: Reception

+The PS3 release received a score of 79 out of 100 from Metacritic based on 7 reviews.
+Christopher Ingram of Push Square, alongside enjoying the game's content, praised the updates given to the graphics and technical performance, along with the implementation of the Move peripheral.
+Reviewing the port, Reed lauded the game's availability on a new platform, but noted that the graphical upgrade had emphasised some dated textures.
+Darren Jones of Play gave praise to its narrative pacing and use of Move, but noted a lack of effort in the HD upgrade.
+IGN's Greg Miller enjoyed the story and gameplay, but disliked its pacing, and a lack of platform-exclusive features or further enhancements to its graphics.

-Sales of Extraction were very poor; during its first week on sale in North America, the game sold just over 9000 units.
+Sales of Extraction on the Wii were very poor; during its first week on sale in North America, the game sold just over 9000 units.
 This was attributed by industry analysts to a lack of marketing from Electronic Arts.
 While the team were surprised by the low sales, the positive critical reception validated their belief in the game.
 Papoutsis also commented that sales "picked up steam" after release rather than having an initial high spike.
-Johnston attributed its lack of commercial success to its mature content on a console commonly associated with young audiences.Dead Space: Extraction received favorable reviews, with an average rating of 82/100 on review aggregator Metacritic.
-Official Nintendo Magazine awarded the game 84% and called it "A first rate introduction to one of the finest survival horror franchises of recent years."
-Eurogamer awarded the game 8 out of 10, while Computer and Video Games awarded it 7/10.
-IGN gave the game a score of 8.5/10 along with an Editor's Choice award.
+Speaking in 2012, Johnston attributed Extractions commercial failure to its mature content on a console commonly associated with young audiences.